 To view these files, you will need to use a free viewer software such as Replayweb.page, which will allow you to browse the archived version like the original website.

-The archived versions capture as much of the content, structure and appearance of the original live website as possible.
+The archived versions contain as much of the content, structure and appearance of the original live website as possible.
 However, the processes and tools available for copying sites are not always able to capture the full content of each website.
-Search features and interactive elements such as embedded maps are particularly difficult to capture and may not be available in archived versions.
+Search features and interactive elements such as embedded maps are particularly difficult to capture using current archiving tools and may not be functional in all archived copies.

 Where specific content or data could not be captured as part of the site, it is sometimes possible to archive it as a dataset alongside the website files.
 If these are available, they will be included in the ORE, Zenodo, and/or Git repositories alongside the web archive file.